EmmanuelOga/emmanueloga.github.com/_posts/2013-07-23-Using-AngularJS-with-a-Rails-backend.md

 ## What's going on?

-During development, you need to run both the rails app and the grunt server.
-The reason is the html client was written as if the rails backend was an isolated, independent service, using [Yeoman](http://yeoman.io/) to scaffold the project.
+During development, you need to run both rails and the grunt server.
+The grunt server takes care of serving the assets (yes, it can serve coffeescript if you like that) and doing the live reloads.

-The intent is to **simulate** that the whole environment is a single web application.
-An, indeed, before deploying to prod we'll be consolidating the whole angular app as static assets in rails' public/ folder.
+We **simulate** that the whole environment is a single web application by running a proxy inside the grunt server.
+At some point during the production deploy process we'll be consolidating the whole angular app as a set of static assets in rails' public/ folder.

 Here's a diagram of the stack during development: